SebiTimeWaster/Blockify/README.md

 | SNOWBALL          |   4    | SNOW_BLOCK        |
 | WHEAT             |   9    | HAY_BLOCK         |

-These conversions are only performed when the Hopper is pointing to a target block that is a BARREL, CHEST, DISPENSER, DROPPER, HOPPER, or a SHULKER_BOX, but not if any other block is the target or a player interacts with the inventory of Blockifier.
+These conversions are only performed when the Hopper is pointing to a target that is a BARREL, CHEST, DISPENSER, DROPPER, HOPPER, or a SHULKER_BOX, but not if any other block is the target or a player interacts with the inventory of Blockifier.

 Items that are not in this list are transported like it is a normal Hopper.